Reviews 2025

 Haroun and the Sea of Stories - Salman Rushdie

 This was not what I expected whatsoever.
-All I knew about Salman Rushdie going into this book was that some fatwa had been declared against him for whatever was said in his work, The Satanic Verses; so I expected something heady, obviously controversial, possibly blasphemous.
+All I knew about Salman Rushdie going into this book was that a fatwa had been declared against him for whatever was said in his work, The Satanic Verses; so I expected something heady, controversial, and possibly blasphemous.
 What I got was a children’s story.